Women crew piloted Oxygen Express train reaches Bengaluru | Health

 This Oxygen Express train piloted by an all female crew will ensure continued supply of Oxygen for COVID-19 patients in the state,'' Railway Minister Piyush Goyal tweeted on Saturday.

-According to the South Western Railway, loco pilot Sireesha Gajini and assistant Loco Pilot Aparna R P drove the train from Jolarpettai to Bengaluru.
+According to the South Western Railway, loco pilot Sireesha Gajini and assistant Loco Pilot Aparna R P drove the train from Jolarpettai to Bengaluru on Friday.

 ''All-women crew piloting an Oxygen Express is rare because we don't have many women loco-pilots in Railways,'' Chief Public Relations Officer of South Western Railways Aneesh Hegde told PTI.